siom79/japicmp/README.md

     </build>

 The elements &lt;oldVersion&gt; and &lt;newVersion&gt; elements let you specify which version you want to compare.
 Both elements support either a &lt;dependency&gt; or a &lt;file&gt; element.
+If necessary you can select the artifact by providing a &lt;classifier&gt; element inside the &lt;dependency&gt; element.
 Through the &lt;parameter&gt; element you can provide the following options:

 * onlyModified: Outputs only modified classes/methods.
 If not set to true, all classes and methods are printed.
 * includes: List of package, classes, methods and field that should be included.
 The syntax is similar to the one use for javadoc references.